rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-05-27-adding-dependency-injection-to-a-monogame-application.md

     .InstancePerLifetimeScope();

 This registers the types as a single instance per the scope of the container's lifetime.
 The lifetime is only a consideration if you resolve dependencies within nested lifetime scopes.
-For the purposes of the application so far there is a single scope, so the instances are essentially singletons - the same instance of a `Foo` will be provided to all components that request it.
+So far for this application there is only ever going to be a single scope, so the instances are essentially singletons - the same instance of a `Foo` will be provided to all components that request it.

 ### Components and dependencies